TABLE OF CONTENTS

 Has your client sent you STEP or other CAD Data that you have to convert to polygons to use it in your 3D Scene?
 It’s easy to specify how many polygons are supposed to be generated from it.
 Experiment with it a bit.

 Have a Character that was sculpted in ZBrush in your scene with millions of polygons?
 Maybe you can get the source files and use subdivision modifiers instead of baking that crazy resolution right into the mesh.
 That way you can adapt the level of subdivision to the on-screen size of your character.

 The baseline is this: Only use as many Polygons or detail required for the screen-size of the mesh.

-If your character is in the background, you should be able to get away with much fewer polygons than if you are shooting a close-up.
+If your character is in the background, you should be able to get away with much fewer polygons than if you are rendering a close-up.